mikmanzato/yabt/README.md

   * `type`: The type of job to run.
 It is the full name of the PHP class which implemenents the job.
   * `enabled`: When 0 the job isn't executed
+  * `phase`: Running phase.
+Jobs in a lower phase run earlier than jobs in a higher phase.
+Used to run notification jobs at later phases than dump and backup jobs.
   * `recurrence`: Defines how often the job is run.
 Possible choices are:
     `hourly`, `daily`, `weekly`, `monthly`
   * `at`: Defines when the job should be run.
 Format differs depending on the